Sriram137/resume/README.md

 * **Remote file monitoring system** : Developed an application, which monitors changes in a specific and notifies the admin, if a change is made.
 Also developed an internal utility which checks for changes in web-server, and notify/synchronize the change to all the other web-servers.

     > Software Stack   : Python, GIT(for monitoring changes)

-* **SMS Server**: Involved in building a SMS queries which processes and replies to queries such as class timetable,news and cricket score.Done as a part of Spider Technical Group.

-    > Software Stack   : PHP, MYSQL

-* **Chess Master** : Developed a online chess playing portal in which players are matched against other players and rated via matchmaking.

-    > Software Stack   : PHP, MYSQL, Jquery

 ###Software Skill Set
 ---------------------